M2000Interpreter/Environment/utf8/mdlidispatch.bas.utf8.txt

 Dim mm As GuiM2000
 Dim mmm As mArray
     ' Get IDispatch from object
+    If pobjTarget Is Nothing Then Exit Function
+    If Not UseExtControl Then
     If TypeOf pobjTarget Is ExtControl Then
     Set pobjTarget = pobjTarget.Value
+    End If
     End If
     Set IDsp = pobjTarget
     If fixnamearg = 0 Then